mpetazzoni/ttorrent/README.md

 * Client write performance is a bit poor, mainly due to a (too?) simple piece caching algorithm.
-* End-game can be slow if the peer selected to retrieve the last piece from doesn't upload fast enough (or at all).
-An end-game scenario should be implemented.

 Contributions are welcome in all areas, even more so for these few points above!